-Field Description CNTH RTC Count High CNTH and CNTL contain the current value of the 16-bit counter.
+Field Description RTC Count High CNTH and CNTL contain the current value of the 16-bit counter.
 Writes have no effect to this register.
-Reset of writing dimerent values to RTCLKS and RTCPS clear the count to 0x00.
+Reset or writing different values to RTCLKS and RTCPS clear the count to 0x00.

 14.4.6 RTC Counter Register: Low (RTC\CNTL)